Garret Savluk, Trumpet

 Garret Savluk - Trumpet - Vocals / Boston Horns

 Based out of the Boston area, Garret gained recognition around town with the Heavy Metal Horns; the 1990’s Funk - Horn band and Horn section.
-HMH gained international recognition performing on Extreme’s “Stop the World” world tour in 1993.
-In the mid - 1990's, Heavy Metal Horns did multiple tours of the United States and Garret toured across the North-East with legendary Horn / Soul band, Tower of Power.
+During the 1990's, Heavy Metal Horns did multiple tours of the United States and Garret toured across the North-East with legendary Horn / Soul band, Tower of Power.
+HMH also gained international recognition performing on Extreme’s “Stop the World” world tour in 1993 in which garret was a featured performer on a 'rap' with Gary Cherone

 Currently, Garret is the Leader of the 7-piece funk jazz group The Boston Horns.
 Boston Horns have been performing all over the Northeast and beyond since 2000.